bigjollygiant14/lemonade/readme.md

 * EsLint (JS)
 * Unit Testing (Jest and Enzyme)

+## Data
+* Bitcoin Price: Bitcoin Average - Gotta know what you\'re getting paid for
+* Weather: Darksky - What if Sam's client asks about the weather??
+* Bitcoin Transaction: Blockcypher - Blockchain.info is having cert issues

 ## Install
 1. Clone Repo
 2. Run `npm install` (or `pnpm install`)